Kevin Elster: Early years

 Elster's bat caught up to his glove in 1987 with the triple A Tidewater Tides.
-He batted .310 with eight home runs and 74 RBIs, and set a franchise record with 170 hits.
+He batted .310 with eight home runs and 74 runs batted in, and set a franchise record with 170 hits.
 Once again, he received a call up to the majors that September.
-He collected four hits in ten at bats, and got his first major league RBI with a double off the St. Louis Cardinals' John Tudor on October 2.
+He collected four hits in ten at bats, and got his first major league run batted in with a double off the St. Louis Cardinals' John Tudor on October 2.
 Following the season, the Mets traded incumbent shortstop Rafael Santana to the New York Yankees in order to open the position up for Elster.

 New York Mets

 In his first game as the Mets' regular shortstop in the 1988 season opener, Elster hit his first major league home run off the Montreal Expos' Dennis Martinez.
-His batting average hovered in the low .100s through most of April until a 4-for-5 with two runs and two RBIs performance on April 26 against the Atlanta Braves raised his average above .200.
+His batting average hovered in the low .100s through most of April until a 4-for-5 with two runs and two runs batted in on April 26 against the Atlanta Braves raised his average above .200.
 He managed to keep it there the rest of the way.
 On July 19, Elster committed a first-inning error that led to five unearned runs in the Mets' 11–2 loss to the Cincinnati Reds.
-It would be his last error of the season.
+It was his last error of the season.

-He would not commit another regular season error until May 9, 1989, giving him a major league record 88 consecutive regular season games at shortstop without an error, breaking a Major League record set by Eddie Brinkman of the Detroit Tigers in 1972.
-(Hall of Famer Cal Ripken Jr. would break Elster's record in 1990, playing in 95 errorless games.
+He did not commit another regular season error until May 9, 1989, giving him a major league record 88 consecutive regular season games at shortstop without an error, breaking a Major League record set by Eddie Brinkman of the Detroit Tigers in 1972.
+(Hall of Famer Cal Ripken Jr. broke Elster's record in 1990, playing in 95 errorless games.
 Elster still holds the National League record, which he broke on April 19.)
-Somewhat ironically, Elster committed two errors in game four of the 1988 National League Championship Series against the Los Angeles Dodgers.
+Elster committed two errors in game four of the 1988 National League Championship Series against the Los Angeles Dodgers.

-While his fielding was still solid (he led all National League shortstops with 235 putouts), Elster got off to a slow start with the bat in 1989 (.210 avg., 10 RBIs).
+While his fielding was still solid (he led all National League shortstops with 235 putouts), Elster got off to a slow start with the bat in 1989 (.210 batting average, 10 runs batted in).
 His first home run of the season on June 4 signaled a reversal of fortune for Elster.
-From there, he batted .241 with ten home runs and 45 RBIs.
+From there, he batted .241 with ten home runs and 45 runs batted in.

-1989 would turn out to be his last full season with the Mets.
+1989 was his last full season with the Mets.
 A shoulder injury ended his 1990 season on August 3.
-He came back strong in 1991, batting .314 through the first month of the season, til a groin injury placed him on the injured list on May 6.
+He came back strong in 1991, batting .314 through the first month of the season, until a groin injury placed him on the injured list on May 6.
 He made it just six games into the 1992 season before shoulder surgery ended his season.
 He was non-tendered by the Mets for 1993.